krishna-jajoo/insurance-news-scraper/README.md

 ### Validated Json:

-📌 **Cross-verified and validated news articles** backed by research papers.
+📌 **Cross-verified and validated news articles validated against research papers**

 This section describes the final stage in the **AI-ML Ideathon** workflow, where structured news articles are validated against research papers.
 This ensures that the extracted climate risk insights are backed by credible sources.